Jpost oped: UNHRC, UNICEF turn blind eye to abuse of Palestinian children

 1. Palestinian children are "ammunition" - in girl's poem

 2. “With blood, we have woven the shrouds" – girl recites poem on PA TV children’s program

 3. “The Dark-Eyed [Virgins] yearn for me” - Girl recites poem on PA TV children’s program

-This article was originally published on The Jerusalem Post's website on Jan.
+This article was originally published in The Jerusalem Post on Jan.
 2, 2019.